dotnet/docs-maui/docs/user-interface/keyboard-accelerators.md

 ## Disable a keyboard accelerator

-When a <xref:Microsoft.Maui.Controls.MenuFlyoutItem> is disabled, the associated accelerator is also disabled:
+When a <xref:Microsoft.Maui.Controls.MenuFlyoutItem> is disabled, the associated keyboard accelerator is also disabled:

 ```xaml
 <MenuFlyoutItem Text="Cut"